 Design Space separates the colors OK, but it scrambles them up and places them out of position.
 I will show you how to cut multiple colors while keeping the pieces in their proper place.

-A few weeks ago I visited a friend’s farm with my 2 year old.
-They had a magnificent multicolored peacock strutting around outside their home.
+A few weeks ago we visited a friend’s farm with our 2 year old, and they had a magnificent multicolored peacock strutting around outside their home.
 Ever since seeing it, my toddler has been obsessed with them!
 So when I came across a cute peacock design, I knew I had to use it to make her a t-shirt.